Licensed Yacht BrokersYachts for SaleASTERIA - ANASTASSIADES & TSORTANIDES FOR SALE

 Aft deck dining area

-Alfresco dining reaches its zenith aft, where a large round table seating up to fourteen is framed by navy‑blue lounge pads with crisp white piping—an ideal counterpoint to the teak decks and Matterhorn‑white bulwarks.
-Forward, twin teak wet bars add extra stowage for glassware, crockery, and those whimsical umbrellas for tropical cocktails.
+Alfresco dining at its finest unfolds on the aft deck, where a large round table seats up to fourteen, encircled by navy blue lounge pads with crisp white piping that perfectly accent the rich teak decks and Matterhorn white bulwarks.
+Forward, two large teak wet bars stand ready for effortless service, providing additional storage for glassware, crockery, and those small umbrellas for tropical drinks.

 Luggage room